-Each error-reporting register bank can contain the IA32_MCi_CTL, IA32_MCi_STATUS, IA32_MCi_ADDR, and IA32_MCi_MISC MSRs (called MCi_CTL, MCi_STATUS, MCi_ADDR, and MCi_MISC in P6 family processors).
-The Pentium 4 and Intel Xeon processors provide four or five banks; the P6 family processors provide five banks.
+Each error-reporting register bank can contain the IA32_MCi_CTL, IA32_MCi_STATUS, IA32_MCi_ADDR, and IA32_MCi_MISC MSRs.
+The Pentium 4 and Intel Xeon processors provide four or five banks.
+P6 family processors currently provide five banks, but may provide more in the future.
+To ascertain the number of banks, check the IA32 MCG CAP MSR.

 The first error-reporting register (IA32_MC0_CTL) always starts at address 400H.